monero-project/monero-site/get-started/using/index.md

                         </div>
                     </div>
                     <div class="row start-xs">
-                        <p>Before reading further, it is important to know that there is a large, supportive community that can assist if your run into trouble.
+                        <p>Before reading further, it is important to know that there is a large, supportive community that can assist if you run into trouble.
 If you have questions about anything, no matter how large or small, don't hesitate to ask.
 We chill in a lot of places, so see our <a href="/community/hangouts/">Hangouts page</a> to track us down.
 Remember, there are no stupid questions, and we are all learning together.</p>
                     </div>
                 </div>
             </div>